dieterdaems/Data-Engineering/README.md

 # Data Engineering Project

-Task for the course Data Engineering to scrape data from hackernews and set up a data lake pipeline.
+The task for the course Data Engineering is to scrape data from hackernews and set up a data lake pipeline.
 Everything runs in docker containers.
 I am using Dagster to orchestrate the pipeline, running on port 3000.
-On port 8501 i run an simple streamlit dashboard.
+On port 8501 I run a simple streamlit dashboard.
 The database used is MongoDB

 V1.0